 smartphones use it to recognize objects / faces / gestures / voices / music,

 etc etc...
-After the first few lectures of the basic IS course on ML,
+After the first few lectures of the basic AI course on ML,

 networks to recognize the images and handwritings to the right